 In this two-day intensive, you will learn to assess and shape your school’s learning philosophy and culture.
-With teachers as your most valuable resource, this cohort focuses on fostering a collaborative environment where administrators and teachers work together in a cycle of feedback and coaching.
+With teachers as your most valuable resource, this track focuses on fostering a collaborative environment where administrators and teachers work together in a cycle of feedback and coaching.
 You’ll gain tools to invest in teacher growth, build trust, and create a culture of teamwork that enhances both teaching quality and student transformation.
-Register today to lead with purpose and create lasting change!
+This track is designed for educational leaders to develop the tools and practices to develop teachers and ensure your school can deliver an outstanding educational experience to students.

 Please Note: Sessions for BPI 2025 are still being finalized.
 The sessions listed below are examples from 2024 and may be subject to change, but they provide a preview of the types of learning experiences you can expect.